NotWoods/tigeroakes.com/content/projects/yelp/index.md

 ## Benefits

 The new feature has since grown to replace the original contact form for connecting with local services.
 Since I left Yelp, the scope of the project scaled tremendously.
 The team doubled and the package was expanded from a small Python package to a full microservice!
 More question logic and more branching paths were added.
-With impr oved React knowledge, the Local Services team can apply React best practices to their entire code base, giving them the opportunity to increase performance across the board.
+With improved React knowledge, the Local Services team can apply React best practices to their entire code base, giving them the opportunity to increase performance across the board.

 ## Conclusion